younghhk/SEER/README.md

 ---

-## 📜 Citation
+## 📜 Author
 If you use this code,  please cite the GitHub repository as follows:

-Vo, J., & Hong, G. H. (2025).
-Age-Adjusted Incidence-Based Mortality and Rate Ratio for Redistributed SEER Data (Version 1.0.0)].
+Hong, G. H. and Vo, J. (2025).
+Age-Adjusted Incidence-Based Mortality and Rate Ratio (Version 1.0.0)].
 GitHub

 ---